ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
-Sunny.
+Mostly sunny.
 High near 93, with temperatures falling to around 91 in the afternoon.
-         Heat index values as high as 109.
-West wind around 6 mph.
+         West northwest wind 2 to 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">